 The history of St. Martin’s croissant started in Poznan in 1891 when a priest called Jan Lewicki said to the Catholics that they should give out something to the poor people.

 The legend says that when St. Martin was riding his white horse, he lost 1 of his horseshoes.
 That was found by one of the bakers who got inspired by its shape and decided to bake a croissant-like that.

 After a few years, the croissant got very popular that it was baked all over the region.
 The rich people bought it in the bakeries and the poor got it for free.

 Since then each year people in Poznan (the main city of Greater Poland) bake and eat thousands of croissants on the 11th of November.
 According to the latest data, they eat more than 700 thousand croissants only on that day.

 As I told you before the recipe of St. Martin’s croissant is legally protected in the whole EU.
 If you want to make an original one it has to be made with local ingredients and according to the rules.

-And one last interesting fact about is that the original croissant has 81 layers.
-The dough is folded 3 times, then again 3 times, again 3 times and at the end again 3 times.
+And one last interesting fact is that the original croissant has 81 layers.
+The dough is folded 3 times, then again 3 times, again 3 times, and at the end 3 times.

 The recipe is long and takes up a few hours, but just take your time to stay calm in every situation.
 Once, the croissants will be ready you will be very happy.